fromadistance/ifo/README.md

 # ifo
-This folder is for storing some tiny Python program by neoev
+This folder is for writing some tiny Python codes by neoev neoev is a student in 2018, and neoev'll keep him as a student for a long time.